afombravo/2FAST2Q/README.md

 Base quality filtering using Q>=30 means there is a 0.01% chance of a given nucleotide being miss-sequenced.
 To assure alignment quality, the program filters out by default any reads that have nucleotides with a Q < 30.

-Why the missmatch?
+Why the mismatch?

 To avoid a too highly stringent cutoff.
-Allowing a missmatch allows the alignment of reads to their features when just a single nucleotide is wrongly sequenced.
+Allowing a mismatch allows the alignment of reads to their features when just a single nucleotide is wrongly sequenced.
 Even at a 0.01% chance (Q>=30 default) this event is bound to happen due to the large sample size.

 However, there is a safe mechanism in place to prevent 2 or more features with mismatches from being aligned to the same read (the read is discarded in this case, as there is no way of knowing to which feature the read aligns to)